Limited polynomials and sendov's conjecture: Critical points of limited polynomials

 \begin{corollary} Let $P(x)=\prod \limits_{i=1}^{n}(x-a_i)$ be a polynomial of degree $n$ for $n\geq 2$, with $a_i>0$.
 If $\frac{P(x)}{x-a_j}$ is $\epsilon$-limited, where $a_j=\mathrm{min}\{a_i\}_{i=1}^{n}$, then where $\prod \limits_{i\in [1,n]}(a_i)_k$ denotes the product of $k$ terms with index belonging to the set $[1,n]$. \end{corollary}

 \begin{proof} Let $P(x)=\prod \limits_{i=1}^{n}(x-a_i)$ be a polynomial of degree $n$ for $n\geq 2$, with $a_i>0$.
-Then we observe that we can write where the sum runs over all permutations.
-By taking $n=1$ in Theorem \ref{basic inequality}, we observe on the other hand that It follows that and the result follows immediately. \end{proof}
+We observe that we can write where the sum runs over all permutations.
+Taking $n=1$ in Theorem \ref{basic inequality}, we observe, on the other hand, that It follows that